omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 For these wizards the user selects a folder and a file name where the generated file should be placed.
 The selected file name can be accessed as
-\${targetFileName} and the target folder as \${targetFolder}. \${targetTypeName} is also defined which is a sanitized and capitalized version of the `tagetFileName` variable.
+\${targetFileName} and the target folder as \${targetFolder}. \${targetTypeName} is also defined which is a sanitized and capitalized version of the `targetFileName` variable.
 It can be used as a NED or C++ type inside the templates.
 'New ...
 File Wizards' usually generate only a single file, but multiple files can be generated too if necessary (e.g. simple modules would generate NED, CC and H files).